The mission of Headwaters RC&D is to:

 Headwaters RC&D relies on support from numerous organizations to allow it to leverage funding, provide technical assistance, and ensure the success of environmental, agricultural, and economic development projects throughout the region.

-Support is used to realize this mission and is recognized in
+Support is used to realize this mission and is do my homework recognized in

 groups empowered to continue their grassroots efforts